open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 ### Contributions

+In [December 2022], we started [monthly releases] of the website so that we could regularly summarize activities and highlight significant contributions.
+These releases allow us to track progress over time and perform long-term comparisons.

-In [December 2022], we began publishing [monthly releases] of the website to provide regular summaries of contributions.
-Using this data, we can perform long-term comparisons of contributions.
-For example, when comparing the period from [December 2022 to November 2023] with [December 2023 to November 2024], we see an upward trend: commits increased from 1,011 to 1,340, and contributors grew from 92 to 106.
-The only metric that decreased was the number of files changed, which dropped from 1,864 to 1,624.
+For instance, comparing the periods [December 2022 to November 2023] and [December 2023 to November 2024], we observed an upward trend in contributions:

+- **Commits** increased from 1,011 to 1,340.
+- **Contributors** grew from 92 to 106.
+- The only metric that declined was the **number of files changed**, which decreased from 1,864 to 1,624.

-Since the repository's creation in April 2019, there have been 768 contributors and 3,982 commits across 3,824 merged pull requests.
+Since the repository’s inception in April 2019, the community has seen remarkable growth, with:

+- 3,982 commits and 3,824 merged pull requests by
+- 768 contributors

-We extend our heartfelt thanks to every contributor for helping build and improve the OpenTelemetry website!
+Thank you to every contributor who has helped build and improve the OpenTelemetry website.
+Your efforts make a difference!

 [December 2022]:
   https://github.com/open-telemetry/opentelemetry.io/releases/tag/2022.12